 Option 1: Show me the money!

 Pull back the curtain on school funding!
 Get a clear view of school funding by exploring the state budget, including key school funding proposals.
 Dive into the details of millage, review various revenue sources and explore how changes to property taxes could affect your district's finances.
 Cajon Keeton, treasurer, Benton-Carroll-Salem Local (Ottawa) Option 2: Key issues at the Statehouse Guided by the OSBA Legislative Platform - crafted and approved by OSBA-member school districts - our advocacy team works with legislators to champion policies that support student success in public schools.
 Hear an update on recent Statehouse activity, including the biennial budget and key education-related bills pending in the Ohio General Assembly.
 Jennifer Hogue, director of legislative services; Nicole Piscatani, deputy director of legislative services; and Malania Birney, legislative services consultant, OSBA Option 3: Adrift together: Navigating challenges as a team Stranded at sea with limited resources, your team must work together to survive, strategize and, ultimately, find a way to safety.
 This immersive, high-energy team-building exercise challenges participants to collaborate under pressure, think creatively and communicate effectively.
 As you navigate the unpredictable waters of teamwork, you'll discover the power of leadership, trust and adaptability.
 Will your crew sink or sail?
 Join us for this exciting adventure and put your teamwork to the test!
-Quinn Maceyko, board and management services consultant, OSBA MAY 3 9:1 9:15 a.m.
+Quinn Maceyko, board and management services consultant, OSBA The schedule is subject to change.
+Visit the 2025 BLI webpage for the most up-to-date schedule.
+MAY 3 9:15 a.m.